 This was my second phase of “waking up” and having to “let go” in a way.
 I had to become comfortable with making adjustments to my style in order to be able to work with a team of people who have not been walking with me step by step for the past couple of years.
 I also had to get a better understanding of what is realistic in terms of what style could be processed on a large volume basis.

 Q: Can you walk us through your decision to almost stop your PhotoUp subscription in the first month of live editing?

 A: I kind of had to step away just so I could regain my confidence in my decision to use PhotoUp.
 In doing so, I went back into that kind of cycle of having to do your own editing at night and being so exhausted that you can’t even hold your head up anymore, literally.
 It was kind of round two of regaining that assurance that I was moving in the direction I wanted to move with PhotoUp.

 When I decided to give it another shot, I had to be willing to make some changes myself.
-I had to change how I shoot and when I shoot certain ways.
+I had to change how I shoot and when I shoot in certain ways.
 And it’s still a work in process, but I’ve definitely come a long way with it and you guys have come a long way too.
-Now, I feel like we have established a good rhythm and that makes it pretty easy to come in at night and send PhotoUp images and move onto something else or go to bed, like I should.
+Now, I feel like we have established a good rhythm and that makes it pretty easy to come in at night and send PhotoUp images and move on to something else or go to bed as I should.